-Our 150-hour Composite Fabrication and Repair course consists of both classroom and hands-on training, which allows the learner to understand the beginning-to-end fundamentals of composite fabrication and various types of composite repair scenarios.
+Our 150-hour Composite Fabrication and Repair course offers both classroom and hands-on training.
+This allows the learner to understand the beginning-to-end fundamentals of composite fabrication and various types of composite repair scenarios.
 The program will introduce the student to several materials used within aerospace and other applicable industries such as Carbon Fiber, E-Glass, and Kevlar.

 Sandwich panel fabrication, pre-preg lay-up, wet lay-up, and resin infusion techniques.
 Training will cover the operation of applicable tools, supplies, and necessary equipment.